Paymo Logo

 X

-Strip down the list even more and start testing
+5. Narrow down and start testing

 After you get responses from at least 20 companies, compare the results and pick 4-5 “winners.”
-In theory, these are the apps that could be the best fit.

 The “availability” of a feature comes in 3 shapes: native, integration, and workaround.
 Native is best, and the “workaround” should be the last resort (usually, it implies additional steps to get the job done).